bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/argo-cd-shared-instances.md

 Application code resides in existing repositories.
 The new repository is for the YAML manifest files that are consumed by Argo CD.
 The project is limited to using this one repository for Argo CD configurations.

 ### Namespaces
-Each project can deploy applications to any of the OpenShift namespaces in their project set (`tools`, `dev`, `test`, and `prod`).
+Each project can deploy applications to any of the OpenShift namespaces in their project set (`tools`, `dev`, `test` and `prod`).
 It's not be possible for a project to use Argo CD to deploy an application to any other namespace.

 ### Allowed resources
 Projects don't have access to alter any cluster-level resources, only namespace-level resources.